data-integrations/bigquery-delta-plugins/docs/bigquery-cdcTarget.md

 **Encryption Key Name**: GCP Customer-managed encryption key (CMEK) used to encrypt the resources created by this target.
 Encryption key name should be of the form "projects/<gcp-project-id>/locations/<key-location>/keyRings/<key-ring-name>/cryptoKeys/<key-name>".

+**Enable Soft Deletes**: Determine whether to enable soft deletes.
+If set to true, when the delete event is received by the target, '_is_deleted' column for the record will be set to true, otherwise record will be deleted from the BigQuery table.
+This configuration is no-op for the sources which generates events out of order, in which case records are always soft deleted from the BigQuery table.